jaihuayen/jaihuayen.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi I am Jaihua!
-You can call me Kevin if you are not used to speak Chinese name.
+You can call me Kevin if you are not used to pronounce my Chinese name.

 Currently, I serve as an Senior AI Software Engineer at [QNAP](https://www.qnap.com/en), where my primary focus lies in training computer vision models for tasks like image classification and OCR.
 My responsibilities extend to deploying these models on edge AI runtimes.
 Additionally, I contribute to the optimization and deployment of zero-shot language-image models like MCLIP in [QuMagie](https://www.qnap.com/en-us/software/qumagie) and [QSirch](https://www.qnap.com/en-us/software/qsirch).